michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 + **Enemy**.
 This is a sworn enemy.
   Interactions with this person or group are usually negative.
   They may be a recurring foe or antagonistic organization.
-+ **Organization**.This could be a wizards' sorority, a former regiment or even a cult.
++ **Organization**.
+This could be a wizards' sorority, a former regiment, or even a cult.
   The character has an association with this organization; they typically deal with this group on a favorable basis.
   GMs should determine the maximum scale of an organization, which could be as great as a whole nation, or just a small wandering band of minstrels.